dfrnt-labs/terminusdb-docs-static/src/app/docs/branch-a-project/page.md

   metadata:
     title: Branch a Project using the TerminusDB JS Client
     description: >-
-      A guide to show how to create a new branch in TerminusDB and TerminusCMS using the JavaScript Client.
+      A guide to show how to create a new branch in TerminusDB using the JavaScript Client.
     openGraph:
       images: >-